 \section{Conclusion}

-In this work, we develop a model to understand what an optimal defensive repertoire looks like.
-The key property of this model is cross-reactivity which enables defender agents of a given type to recognize attackers, of a few different types.
+We used a mathematical model to understand what an optimal defender team composition should be.
+The key property of this model is the cross-reactivity which enables defender agents of a given type to recognize attackers, of a few different types.
 This allows the defender distribution to be supported on a discrete set, even if the shape-space, i.e., the number of different types of agents, is very large.
 Cross-reactivity is also fundamentally responsible for the defender team to be able to estimate an unknown and evolving attacker distribution.

-We saw how this model points to a number of guiding principles for the design of multi-agent systems across many different scales and problem settings, e.g., the immune system where the population-level dynamics of the attackers and defenders that was used to formulate the model, to various experimental settings where we evaluated the model with a finite number of agents, to competition dynamics that allows effective decentralized control policies and reinforcement learning such controllers.
+This model points to a number of guiding principles for the design of multi-agent systems across many different scales and problem settings, e.g., the immune system where the population-level dynamics of the attackers and defenders that was used to formulate the model, to various experimental settings where we evaluated the model with a finite number of agents, to competition dynamics that allows effective decentralized control policies and reinforcement learning such controllers.

-In the future, we hope to seek parallels of these ideas with specific strategies and the evolution of these strategies in multi-agent games such as soccer or basketball.
-There are certain similarities: teams like to be constituted of players that can cover the opponent team's repertoire of speed, skill, size and strength.
-This is an example of ``zone'' defense and a generalist strategy; it prevents a specific opponent from maximizing their capabilities.
-Man-to-man strategies, which would be akin to a small cross-reactivity bandwidth in our model, work well when the opponent distribution is known well, but they are not robust to changes or incorrect estimates of the opponent distribution.
-The key difference in these problems to those explored here is that these problems are highly dynamic games with evolving strategies, objectives, and consequently dynamic equilibria.
-Our population-level, steady-state model is not ideal for understanding such problems.